-This save button allows to save the running / startup / backup configuration or reset switch in default parameter.
-The screen in Figure 4-1-6 appears.
+This save button allows you to save the running/startup/backup configuration or reset switch in default parameter.
+The screen in

+Figure 4-1-6 appears.

-Figure 4-1-6 Save Button screenshot
+Figure 4-1-6 Save Button Screenshot

+Object Description

-Object Description Save Configuration to FLASH Click to save the configuration.
-For more detailed information, please refer to the chapter 4.1.2 Restore to Default Click to reset switch in default parameter.
-For more detailed information, please refer to the chapter 4.15.1
+Save Configuration to Click to save the configuration.
+For more detailed information, please refer to

+FLASH chapter 4.1.2

+Restore to Default Click to reset switch in default parameter.
+For more detailed information, please

+refer to chapter 4.15.1